 - Subverted in the Battlefield: Bad Company games.
 Your squadmates spend the whole game commenting that this is Sgt.
 Redford's last mission before he can retire.
 He survives, despite both often Tempting Fate, being black, and being the senior figure in the group.
-It is also sort of Double Subverted in that his retirement keeps getting post-ponded.
+It is also sort of a Double Subversion in that his retirement keeps getting postponed.

 - Subverted in Final Fantasy X, where Auron was killed at the very end of his first pilgrimage with Braska.
 He's not the sort to let a little thing like death bother him.